akhenakh/sshjump/README.md

 kubectl apply -f deployment/sshjump-deployment.yaml
 ```

-Finally you need to open a TCP port to SSHJump (This example use the Gateway API and Envoy):
+Finally, you need to open a TCP port to SSHJump (This example use the Gateway API and Envoy):

 ```sh
 kubectl apply -f deployment/sshjump-tcp.yaml